 The Malta Individual Investor Programme

-Malta’s Parliamentary Secretary for Citizenship and Communities, Alex Muscat, has stated that the Regulations governing the new Programme will address concerns that the European Commission levied against the IIP.
+Malta’s Parliamentary Secretary for Citizenship and Communities, Alex Muscat, has stated that the new Regulations will address concerns that the European Commission levied against the IIP.

 The Vanuatu Development Support Programme